jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 3D printing is essential for creating the OSSMM headband.
-While 3D printers are increasingly accessible in universities and public libraries, it's important to note that a direct-drive extrude is strongly recommended.
+While 3D printers are increasingly accessible in universities and public libraries, it's important to note that a direct-drive extruder is strongly recommended.
 This type of printer pushes filament directly into the hot end (where filament melts for printing) and is the best method for printing flexible filaments (like the TPU used in OSSMM).
 While not impossible, printing TPU with other 3D printer types will likely be challenging.

-The original target cost of OSSMM headband was $150.
-To our surprise, **we achieved a cost of just €37.20 per unit ( and with some rounding up at that)**.
+The original target cost for the OSSMM headband was $150. **We achieved a cost of just €37.20 per unit ( after rounding up)**.
 This value represents the marginal cost ("ingredient cost") of building one unit, not the total overhead cost ("shopping list cost")[^marginal].